cmulliss/100-days-of-code2/complete-react/photowall/state.md

 * Browser Router: keeps track of URL changes
 * Link: invokes change in URL on click
 * Routes: contain a given path
-* Use 'component' for one and 'render' for more than one
+* Use 'component' for one and 'render' for multiple components enclosed by a div, that you need to render on a given URL, choose the render prop.
+Ror a single component that we need to render use 'component'.

+### Setting up routing and logic for AddPhoto page

+* want to add photos to this
+* in AddPhoto.js,